Uganda

 Pricing carbon

-Some initial policy discussions and private sector initiatives, and the National Environment Management Authority has proposed a carbon tax to fund reforestation, but no official commitments or project announcements as yet.
+There have been some initial policy discussions and private sector initiatives, and the National Environment Management Authority has proposed a carbon tax to fund reforestation, but no official commitments or project announcements as yet.
 Some regional pilot projects for using carbon credits to conserve forests and incentivise waste composting.

-Some initial policy discussions and private sector initiatives, and the National Environment Management Authority has proposed a carbon tax to fund reforestation, but no official commitments or project announcements as yet.
+There have been some initial policy discussions and private sector initiatives, and the National Environment Management Authority has proposed a carbon tax to fund reforestation, but no official commitments or project announcements as yet.
 Some regional pilot projects for using carbon credits to conserve forests and incentivise waste composting.

 Sectors